ejoseph27/RIOT-OS-and-IOT/README.md

 •	Learned fundamentals of programming in C, multi-threading, network programming, driver implementation and application development for embedded systems

-##Additional information
+Additional information:

-This graded project was a part of course curicullum, sucessflully implemented and presented along with Mr. Adarsh Raghoothaman
+This graded project was a part of course curriculum, successfully implemented and presented along with Mr. Adarsh Raghoothaman